evolurity/evolurity/README.md

   I have been working in IT for over four years. <br>
   During my career, I have worked on many projects in the field of medicine, fintech, banking, real estate and construction, developed blogs, online stores and landing pages. <br>
   On projects, I was responsible for front-end product development, participated in the full development cycle: <br>
-  - developed front-end part of web applications based on React, TypeScript, JavaScript and Redux technology stack, <br>
+  - developed front-end part of web applications based on React, TypeScript, JavaScript, REST, GraphQL + Apollo Client, Redux, RTK Query, Next.js technology stack, <br>
   - defined a stack of technologies and tools for the implementation of specific business tasks, <br>
   - discussed and formalized business requirements, <br>
   - decomposed tasks, planned team sprints, <br>